DdembeJohnPaul/organizer/README.md

 The code implements 2 forms of layout, symmetric and asymmetric.
-To get the symmetric layout add the organizer-balance class to your field wrapper most-likely on manage display page of the entity bundle To get asymmetric layout of the field item values add the organizer-no-balance class to your field wrapper
+To get the symmetric layout add the organizer-balance class to your field wrapper most-likely on manage display page of the entity bundle To get asymmetric layout of the field item values add the organizer-no-balance class to your field wrapper.
+The asymmetric layout can be used with a multiple value field for a paragraph with text while the symmetric layout is useful for images that may not have any text attached